he-dhamo/graphto3d/README.md

 chmod +x ./download_3dssg.sh && ./download_3dssg.sh
 ```

+**Update:** Next, to fix a few dataset changes or incompatibilities - Find and delete the following line from `train_scans.txt`: `fa79392f-7766-2d5c-869a-f5d6cfb62fc6`.
+This scan contains an instance with zero points (depending on your 3RScan dataset version) which can lead to a crash during training.
+Additionally, add `_scene_` as the **first line** of the file `classes.txt`.

 We use the scene splits with up to 9 objects per scene from the 3DSSG paper.
 The relationships here are preprocessed to avoid the two-sided annotation for spatial relationships, as these can lead
 to paradoxes in the manipulation task.
 Finally, you will need our directed aligned 3D bounding boxes introduced in our